dragonwasrobot/json-schema-to-elm/README.md

 folder which contains an example of a pair of JSON schemas and their corresponding Elm output.
 Likewise, representations of each of the different JSON schema types are described in the `lib/types` folder.

-## Build

-Run `mix archive.build` to create a new version of the `js2e` ez-archive.

-Upgrading to a new version

-Run `mix archive` to see installed archives.

-Use `mix archive.uninstall` the previous version when use `mix archive.install` to install the new version.